ClickCease Guide: Connect & set up Search Console | Less than 5 min

 In this guide, I will walk you through how you can set up and connect Google Search Console to your website so you can start taking advantage of the many possibilities it offers.

-We’ll also cover some of the tool’s key features and give you tips on how to use them to optimize your website’s visibility and performance in search results.
+We will also cover some of the tool’s key features and give you tips on how to use them to optimize your website’s visibility and performance in search results.
+For a complete overview of Search Console capabilities, refer to Google’s official Search Console start guide.

 So let’s get started setting up Google Search Console!